raganwald/JQuery-Combinators/README.md

 ![Congratulations](http://github.com/raganwald/JQuery-Combinators/raw/master/congratulations.png)

-With `tap`, you would have to wrap your function call in a conditional to avoid an embarassment:
+With `tap`, you would have to wrap your function call in a conditional to avoid an embarrassment:

     board
       .find('.killed')